-In 2010 I was stressed out and struggling as the Director of Engineering for a German Solar Start-up.
-My creativity was suffering and my ability to lead my department was compromised.
+In 2009 I was stressed out and struggling as the Director of Engineering for a German Solar Start-up.
+My thinking and creativity was suffering and my ability to lead my department was compromised.
 I felt depressed and stuck.

-Despite 8 years of daily meditation practice, in the midst of the fury of love and work I would feel my presence collapse and I would fall into stress, overwhelm, and insecurity.
+Despite eight years of intensive daily meditation practice, in the midst of the fury of love and work I would feel my presence collapse and I would fall into stress, overwhelm, and insecurity.
 I needed new tools to meet the challenges I was facing.

-I started to look for perspectives and practices that could help me bring my meditation practice off the cussion and found three teachings that have changed my life.
+I started to look for perspectives and practices that could help me bring my spiritual practice off the cushion and into my life.
+I found three teachings that helped me immensely in this process:

 First, I began to study with David Deida, one of the world’s foremost teachers of relational yoga.
-He is an amazing teacher for people who are looking to master the challenges of work and sexual relationship.
+He is an amazing teacher for people who are looking to master the challenges of work and relationship.
 Much of my subsequent journey has been influenced by the profound transformation and opening I experienced under David's guidance.
 This work has pushed me and humbled me.
-I am certain it has made me a better man--wiser, bolder, and more trustable.
-I have had the good fortune to assist David's workshops and I continue to learn from him.
+Over the years I had the good fortune to assist a number of David's workshops and learned a great deal from him.

-Second, I began my study and training in Hakomi.
-This is a therapeutic modality that helps us to heal and transform fear, belief systems, and trauma that impacts our day-to-day life.
+Second, I began my training in Hakomi.
+This is a therapeutic modality that helps to heal and transform fear, belief systems, and trauma that impacts our day-to-day life.
 This training allowed me to contact, feel, and deconstruct many of the habits and relational patterns that were at the root of my lack of confidence.
-The experience kindled a passion in me for counseling work and sparked my career transition from engineering into coaching and healing practice.
+The experience kindled a passion in me for counseling work and sparked my career transition from engineering into coaching and psychotherapy.

-Finally, I encountered the teachings of Thomas Huebl, a master in the confluence of spiritual development and psychological healing.
-His work has evolved my understanding of how we awaken and develop, and deepened my competency as a counselor.
-After 3 years of study I became a member of Thomas's team and currently assist him in his teaching work in North America.
-I have a huge amount of respect for the way Thomas's work continues to evolve and grow more powerful in time.
+Finally, I encountered the teachings of Thomas Hübl, a master in the confluence of spiritual development and psychological healing.
+His work has evolved my understanding of how we wake up and grow, and deepened my competency and precision as a therapist and coach.
+I am currently a member of his assistant team and support his teaching work in North America.

-The combination of work with David Deida, Thomas Huebl, my Hakomi Training, has allowed me to bring the presence I had practiced for years on the meditation cushion to meet the challenges of work and love relationships.
-It has also sparked me to follow my calling: to help people heal, grow, and contribute to their communities.
+The combination of work with David Deida, Hakomi, and Thomas Hübl has allowed me to bring more of the presence I had practiced for years on the meditation cushion to meet the challenges of work and love relationships.
+It has also motivated me to follow my calling: to help people heal, grow, and contribute to their communities.